 6. CRAFTSMAN 16-In.
 Chainsaw

-- Bubble level - for precise and level cutting
+- PRECISE CUTTING: Bubble level of battery chainsaw allows for precise and level cutting

 7. Sun Joe 14-Inch Chainsaw